 Our ambition for children with special educational needs and disabilities (SEND) is exactly the same for every other child – to achieve well in education, go on to college or university, and to live happy and fulfilled lives.

 Today’s data shows why our new register of children not in school is so important.
 Illegal schools are unregulated and present a danger to both the quality of education and the welfare of those children who attend them – a register will vastly improve councils’ capacity to identify those children and intervene.

 Today our blog looks at the EPI report on school places as well as housing developer contributions and pension costs.

 Today’s Education in the Media blog looks at the announcement of the first Institutes of Technology, as well as school funding and the Education Secretary’s letter to the NAHT union.

-Today's Education in the Media blog looks at the presence of black history in the National Curriculum, and the new EPI report on University Technical Colleges.
+Today's Education in the Media blog looks at the top stories and announcements from the department today and over the weekend.

 Today’s Education in the Media blog looks at unconditional offers and the Education Secretary’s interview with TES.
 Unconditional Offers Today, Friday 5 April, the Education Secretary Damian Hinds has called for a review of university admissions procedures.
 This has received …

 Two years ago, we introduced the apprenticeship Levy to create long term sustainable funding for apprenticeships and to give employers of all sizes flexibility to provide new and existing staff with a range of training opportunities.